wayfair-contribs/plentymarkets-plugin/meta/documents/user_guide/en/initial_setup.md

 * **The authorization procedure must be performed for any Plugin Set that contains the Wayfair plugin**.
 * Copying a Plugin Set will copy the authorization information to the new plugin set.
-* An exported or imported Plugin set may include the authorization information.
+* An exported or imported Plugin Set may include the authorization information.

 The authorization steps are as follows:
 1. From the main Plentymarkets page, go to `Plugins` >> `Plugin set overview`